sebastien/git-deps/README.md

 deps/git-kv main ok-same new commits…
 ```

-To bring your dependencies up to data, do `git-deps pull`, this will likely
+To bring your dependencies up to date, do `git-deps pull`, this will likely
 succeed, unless you have local changes or have unsynced changes.

 ```